Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act: Enforcement

-In May 2011, a man in Arkansas pleaded guilty under the Act to running a car containing five Hispanic men off the road.
-As a result, he became the first person ever convicted under the Act.
+In May 2011, a man in Arkansas pleaded guilty to running a car containing five Hispanic men off the road.
+As a result, he became the first person convicted under the Act.
 A second man involved in the same incident was later convicted under the Act; his appeal of that conviction was denied on August 6, 2012.

-In August 2011, one man in New Mexico pleaded guilty to branding a hakenkreuz into the arm of a developmentally disabled man of Navajo descent.
+In August 2011, one man in New Mexico pleaded guilty to branding a swastika into the arm of a developmentally disabled man of Navajo descent.
 A second man entered a guilty plea to conspiracy to commit a federal hate crime.
-The two men were accused of branding the victim, shaving a hakenkreuz into his head, and writing the words "white power" and the acronym "KKK" on his body.
+The two men were accused of branding the victim, shaving a swastika into his head, and writing the words "white power" and the acronym "KKK" on his body.
 A third man in June 2011, entered a guilty plea to conspiracy to commit a federal hate crime.
 All three men were charged under the Act in December 2010.

 On March 15, 2012, the Kentucky State Police assisted the FBI in arresting David Jenkins, Anthony Jenkins, Mable Jenkins, and Alexis Jenkins of Partridge, Kentucky, for the beating of Kevin Pennington during a late-night attack in April 2011 at Kingdom Come State Park, near Cumberland.
 The push came from the gay-rights group Kentucky Equality Federation, whose president, Jordan Palmer, began lobbying the U.S. Attorney for the Eastern District of Kentucky in August 2011 to prosecute after stating he had no confidence in the Harlan County Commonwealth's Attorney to act.
 "I think the case's notoriety may have derived in large part from the Kentucky Equality Federation efforts," said Kerry Harvey, the U.S. Attorney for the Eastern District of Kentucky.
 Mable Jenkins and Alexis Jenkins pleaded guilty.

 In 2016, for the first time the Justice Department used the Act to bring criminal charges against a person for selecting a victim because of their gender identity.
 In that case Joshua Brandon Vallum plead guilty to murdering Mercedes Williamson in 2015 because she was transgender, in violation of the Act.
 In 2017, he was "sentenced to 49 years in prison and fined $20,000 for killing his ex-girlfriend because she was transgender."
 The Justice Department reported that "[t]his is the first case prosecuted under the Hate Crimes Prevention Act involving a victim targeted because of gender identity."